TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 22/Proverbs 22.22.md

 ---

-Rob not the poor, because he is poor; Neither oppress the afflicted in the gate:
+Don't exploit the poor, because he is poor; and don't crush the needy in court;